Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-conn-info.rst

       - __u32
       - ``card_no``
-      - DRM card number: the number from a card's path, e.g. 0 in case of /dev/card0.
+      - DRM card number: the woke number from a card's path, e.g. 0 in case of /dev/card0.
     * .. _`CEC-DRM-CONNECTOR-TYPE-CONNECTOR_ID`: